ansabalirai/SquadBasedRoster/Readme_Rai.md

 # Squad Based Rosters

 For a general overview, consult the Readme.md.
 This is more of an in-depth rambling about various mechanics and balancing discussions.
+One important thing to note here is that I am writing all this with the assumption that we are playing with the Covert Infiiltation mod.
+For those not aware, it is a strategy overhaul that mimics LW2 strategy layer by having infiltrations and multi-chain missions and allows deployment of multiple squads ala LW2, without touching the tactical layer (much) and playing nice with a lot of external mods.

 ## Why Squads over soldiers